MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/pass-data-page-parameter-ribbon-actions.md

 title: "Pass data from a page as a parameter to Ribbon actions (model-driven apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "The topic describes options for using the <CrmParameter> element to retrieve these values. " # 115-145 characters including spaces.
-This abstract displays in the search result. ms.custom: "" ms.date: 10/31/2018 ms.reviewer: "" ms.service: "powerapps" ms.topic: "article"
+This abstract displays in the search result. ms.custom: "" ms.date: 02/15/2019 ms.reviewer: "kvivek" ms.service: "powerapps" ms.topic: "article"
+author: "hazhouMSFT"
-author: "KumarVivek" # GitHub ID ms.author: "kvivek" # MSFT alias of Microsoft employees only
+ms.author: "hazhou" # MSFT alias of Microsoft employees only
-manager: "shilpas" # MSFT alias of manager or PM counterpart search.audienceType:
+manager: "annbe" # MSFT alias of manager or PM counterpart search.audienceType:
   - developer
 search.app: